 Here are the services I offer for works of non-fiction:

-Editing is a collaborative process; copyediting is a polishing process.
-If you're in-process with your book and would like my full input, we'll call it an edit.
+If you're in-process with your book and would like my full input, we'll call that an edit.
 We'll email back and forth.
 I'll offer rewrites for tricky sections.
 We'll talk about ways to strengthen your writing, and we'll argue about sections you really want to keep but probably should cut.
 It'll be good fun, promise.

 If you want your material edited for correctness, clarity, and effectiveness: that's copy editing.
 You give me the whole manuscript and I return it with my markups and suggestions.